joamaro97/azure-network-protocols/README.md

 <img src="https://i.imgur.com/hC6K1uG.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
 Next, I chose to examine SSH traffic.
 I logged in to the Ubuntu server via PowerShell with the ssh command.
-With Wireshark, I filtered the traffic with tcp.port == 22.
+With Wireshark, I filtered the traffic with SSH (I could also use tcp.port == 22 to filter it.
 While logged into the Ubuntu server, my session is logged in Wireshark with each command I use.
 </p>
 <br />